datracker/Machine-Learning/README.md

-# Machine-Learning projects from hands on Machine Learning book
+# Machine-Learning projects from Hands on Machine Learning book